 In last week's post we defined technical debt and covered some examples of technical debt in the wild.
-According to Appian, 58% of organizations agreed that technical debt hindered the average software developer's ability to develop applications their users wanted.
+According to Appian, 58% of organizations agreed that managing technical debt hindered the average software developer's ability to develop applications their users wanted.

-In this post I want to explore examples of tech debt in more detail.
+In this post I want to explore examples of tech debt in existing code in more detail.
 Ideally, having a good understanding of the various types of technical debt and what they look like can help you avoid creating more of it than you need to.

 Below are examples of technical debt categorized by where they appear.

 There are many ways to create technical debt and types of technical debt.

-You can create tech debt by breaking the rules of “clean code.”
+One source of technical debt is breaking the rules of “clean code.”
 (For more on this topic, check out Exploring Scrum: The Fundamentals) These rules include, but are not limited to the “once and only once” rule.
-Sometimes you write code that isn’t modular, code whose modules aren’t cohesive, code whose modules are named weirdly and not according to what they’re supposed to do, or code that isn’t readable.
+Sometimes you write bad code that isn’t modular, code whose modules aren’t cohesive, code whose modules are named weirdly and not according to what they’re supposed to do, or code that isn’t readable.
 Sometimes you use uncommon coding practices that aren't well-known.
 Sometimes you don’t name your variables, methods, and classes based on what they're supposed to do.

 Sometimes you write “ugly” code, or code with “long methods, lots of temp variables, parameter lists that get passed to multiple functions, and methods that know more than they need to about the data model.”
 Senior Full Stack Web Engineer Curtis Autery writes.